\n\n

 Medications That Can Cause Bedwetting as a Side Effect

-If your child’s bedwetting started or got noticeably worse shortly after beginning a new medication, the drug itself may be the cause.
-Medications that can cause bedwetting as a side effect are more common than most parents — and some GPs — realise.
-This article lists the main offenders, explains the mechanisms involved, and tells you what to do if you suspect a link.
+If your child’s bedwetting started or worsened shortly after beginning a new medication, the drug itself may be the cause.
+Medications that can cause bedwetting as a side effect are more common than many parents—and some GPs—realise.
+This article lists the main offenders, explains the mechanisms involved, and advises on what to do if you suspect a link.

 Why Medications Can Trigger or Worsen Bedwetting

-Staying dry overnight depends on several things working together: the brain detecting a full bladder during sleep, the body producing enough ADH (antidiuretic hormone) to reduce urine output at night, the bladder holding a reasonable volume, and the child rousing when needed.
-A number of medications interfere with one or more of these processes — not as a sign that anything has gone wrong medically, but as a direct pharmacological effect of the drug.
+Staying dry overnight depends on several factors: the brain detecting a full bladder during sleep, the body producing enough antidiuretic hormone (ADH) to reduce urine output at night, the bladder holding a reasonable volume, and the child rousing when needed.
+Certain medications interfere with one or more of these processes—not as a sign of medical failure, but as a direct pharmacological effect of the drug.

-Secondary enuresis — bedwetting that returns after a period of dryness — is worth investigating carefully when a new medication has recently started.
-The timing is often the clearest clue.
+Secondary enuresis—bedwetting that returns after a period of dryness—is worth investigating when a new medication has recently been started.
+The timing often provides the clearest clue.

 Medications Most Commonly Associated With Bedwetting